 Thyroxine (T4) is the primary thyroid hormone circulating in the blood.
-Total T4 includes both free T4 and protein-bound T4, and therefore represents the thyroid gland’s capacity to synthesise, process, and release T4 into the bloodstream.
-In contrast, free T4 and free T3 are representative of the bioavailability of active thyroid hormones to peripheral tissues.
-A low level of total T4 with elevated levels of thyroid-stimulating hormone (TSH) and thyroglobulin suggests hypothyroidism caused by either low iodine intake or inhibition of iodine uptake or the iodination of thyroglobulin by goitrogens.
+Total T4 includes both free T4 and protein-bound T4 and therefore represents the thyroid gland’s capacity to synthesise, process, and release T4 into the bloodstream.
+In contrast, free T4 and free T3 are representative of the bioavailability of active thyroid hormones in peripheral tissues.
+Therefore, a low level of total T4 with elevated levels of thyroid-stimulating hormone (TSH) and thyroglobulin suggests hypothyroidism caused by either low iodine intake or inhibition of iodine uptake or the iodination of thyroglobulin by goitrogens.

-Excessive amounts of iodine can result in either hypo– or hyperthyroidism, depending on preexisting conditions.
-For example, elderly people who have lived for a long period in a low iodine environment develop autonomous thyroid nodules as a compensatory mechanism to boost thyroid hormone production.
+Excessive amounts of iodine can result in either hypo– or hyperthyroidism, depending on pre-existing conditions.
+For example, older people who have lived for an extended period in a low-iodine environment develop autonomous thyroid nodules as a compensatory mechanism to boost thyroid hormone production.
 When iodine exposure is suddenly increased, these nodules hyper-respond and the result is hyperthyroidism with high T4 production.
 On the other hand, hypothyroidism as a result of excess iodine can occur when iodine forms iodolipids within the thyroid follicle that inhibit the iodination of thyroglobulin, depressing T4 and T3 synthesis (the Wolff-Chaikoff effect).
-This can usually be reversed by lowering iodine intake to less excessive amounts, so that thyroid hormone synthesis returns to normal.
+This can usually be reversed by lowering iodine intake to less excessive amounts so that thyroid hormone synthesis returns to normal.
 However, individuals with pre-existing subclinical hypothyroidism or Hashimoto’s disease may progress to a permanent clinical hypothyroid state and require thyroid hormone medication.
 The reference range for total T4 is 5—10.8 µg/dL.

 How to Use